So, you are going to HELI-EXPO. Great! What’s it all about?

 • The convention shuttle buses are great for networking, whether you’re standing in line waiting for a bus, or riding to and from the show.

-• You may find yourself sharing on-the-spot Uber, Lyft or taxi rides with other attendees – great connections are made this way!
+• You may find yourself sharing on-the-spot Uber, Lyft, or taxi rides with other attendees – great connections are made this way!

-• After evening events such as business dinners, the HAI Member Reception, the Salute to Excellence Awards dinner, vendor parties, etc., people migrate back to these same hotel lobbies and cocktail lounges for more conversation.
+• After evening events such as business dinners, the HAI Member Reception, the Salute to Excellence Awards lunch, vendor parties, etc., people migrate back to these same hotel lobbies and cocktail lounges for more conversation.

 • Strike up a conversation at events while standing in line for food and beverages.